marukun712/aikyo/docs/src/content/docs/api/firehose-en.md

 private wss: WebSocketServer
 ```

-An instance of the WebSocket server.
+Instance of the WebSocket server.

 ```typescript
 this.wss = new WebSocketServer({ port: this.port });